arangodb/kube-arangodb/docs/platform/rbac/faq.md

 ## Roles and Scopes

-### Why is scope required on roles?
+### Where is the scope defined?

-The scope defines the boundary of what the role grants.
-Every role must declare its scope so the authorization system has a clear picture of permissions even without resolving named policy references.
+The scope is defined per user-role assignment, not on the role.
+A role groups named policies; the scope boundary is set on the `ArangoPermissionRoleUserBinding` (or token) that grants the role to a user.
+Roles no longer carry their own scope.

 ### Can I assign the same role to different users with different scopes?